 The pilots were busying themselves preparing our chariots of fire seemingly oblivious to anything but the task in hand.
 Gradually the huge hairdryers which were pumping air into the flimsy fabric balloons brought shape to them until they resembled giant neon garlic bulbs.

-Our pilots were finishing off the last minute preparations, providing short blasts of hot air into each balloon and ensuring all the equipment was safe and working correctly.
+Our pilots were finishing off the last-minute preparations, providing short blasts of hot air into each balloon and ensuring all the equipment was safe and working correctly.
 Taking advantage of this I explored the field getting a few more images from different angles, the mist now quite thick around my feet, resembling ethereal treacle.

 Soon we were ready to go, climbing into the basket, there was little time wasted, it was not exactly lift-off.
-Drift-off may be a more accurate description; we gently floated into the air and quickly gained height until we were far above the other balloon, the ground receding below us.
+Drift-off maybe a more accurate description; we gently floated into the air and quickly gained height until we were far above the other balloon, the ground receding below us.

 As our altitude increased everything on the ground began to take on a toy like quality, people vehicles, trees and even houses become miniaturised.
-Initially it appears to be very quiet but with a little prompting from our pilot to listen carefully it is possible to hear the wind gently blowing through the trees and dogs barking.
+Initially it seems very quiet but with a little prompting from our pilot to listen carefully it is possible to hear the wind gently blowing through the trees and dogs barking.
 Sounds drift up to us quite easily, and are easy to hear once attuned to listening for them.

 “drifting like a cloud”

-We are travelling surprisingly fast, drifting like a cloud in a flimsy willow basket below a huge air filled globe of sheer fabric.
+We are travelling surprisingly fast, drifting like a cloud in a flimsy willow basket below a huge air-filled globe of sheer fabric.
 Our pilot obviously realised we had become accustomed to drinking cava whatever the situation and we are soon enjoying a breakfast of cava and cake.

 The views that drift before us are simply breathtaking in the clear morning, light which is apparently always the best for ballooning.
 Extinct volcanoes are way below us, small copses, cultivated fields, villages and larger towns all change their character as the morning light changes.

 The hues of the sky gradually changed from the early golden yellow to dusky pink and finally becoming an azure blue as the sun finally began to overtake us.
 The mist was also beginning to clear except for the most stubborn patches clinging in the isolated hollows.
-This made everything appear a little hazy as if looking through a sheet of perspex and providing the experience with a suitable dreamlike quality.
+This made everything appear a little hazy as if looking through a sheet of perspex and providing a suitable dreamlike quality.

-The only slight disturbance to the reverie was the constant sound of camera shutters as everybody in our willow haven attempted to capture every single awe inspiring vision that appeared before our eyes.
+The only slight disturbance to the reverie was the constant sound of camera shutters as everybody in our willow haven attempted to capture every single awe-inspiring vision that appeared before our eyes.
 We drank cava and ate cake high in the sky, chatted amicably and gasped occasionally at a particularly impressive vista.
 Our pilot provided a calm narrative, not intrusive but informative acting as our guide pointing out anything of interest as we floated by.